RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 - Disable Secure Boot
 - Switch from SATA to AHCI
-- Set OpenCore as the first boot priority
+- Set your external hard drive as the first boot priority
-- Set your hard drive as the second boot priority
+- Set OpenCore as the second boot priority

 6.)
 Save your changes and exit the BIOS.